YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 15.
 Occurrences of words by Tf-Idf.

-**Observation:** We observed weighted occurrences of words.
-The occurrences of 'deed' word changes to 15000.
+**Observation:** We observed weighted frequencis of words.
+The 'deed' word looks weighted more and changed to around 15000.
+The 'reason' and 'reason earthquake' have more weighted rather than other words among 10 words in Figure.

 ### Word2Vec